Sign Up For Updates

 In sum, breaches that occur without at least a negligent action by an insider are actually relatively rare.
 On the bright side, policies and controls that deal with this reality in an open-eyed manner (e.g., employee security training and organizational infosec policy; fine-grained access controls; or comprehensive network monitoring) can considerably improve the breach vulnerability situation.
 Just as importantly, making an appropriate infosec plan with seasoned experts can help address the negligence factor – welcome news for organizations rightly concerned about liability in every-more-common class action privacy lawsuits and regulatory enforcement actions.

-As Tuliva’s CISO, Dan provides direction for accelerated security goals and objectives.
+Daniel is the owner of IT Federal Services LLC.
 Dan has 15+ years of IT experience encompassing system integration, architecture design, and cyber security.
 He has a BS in Information Technology, an MS in Computer System Security, and several security industry certifications including CISSP, CISA, CAP, and NSA-IAM.

 "The largest threat to an organization is not really internal or external forces..."